OpenAI

 What data protections are in place?

 The model is available inside ChatGPT Enterprise and Codex with enterprise-grade security and role-based access controls.
-OpenAI does not train on customer data.
+OpenAI does not train on enterprise customer data by default.

 Was this article helpful?